ymollard/python-advanced-slides/slides.md

 Some usecases of metaclasses:
 - Class generation at runtime (e.g. from classes described in a configuration file)
 - Class checking (e.g. check the existance of compulsory/forbidden methods or attributes)
-- Class mutation (e.g. remove some existing mathods when inheriting from another class)
+- Class mutation (e.g. remove some existing methods when inheriting from another class)

 ---
 ## Functional programming